slurmulon/bach/docs/guide.md

 > TODO: Mention limitation around using lists vars in other lists

+### Play

 ## Authoring

-Now that we are familiar with the fundamentals, we can begin putting `bach` to practical use by authoring some tracks.
+Now that you are familiar with the fundamentals, we can begin putting `bach` to practical use by authoring some tracks.

 Regardless of your level of familiarity or expertise, the ideal way to write `bach` tracks is to always start off with a similar example.